-Law firms with public policy and lobbying practices are gearing up for anticipated overhauls in how the nation pays for multibillion-dollar infrastructure projects and regulates financial services.
-They are hiring lawmakers and top congressional staffers who lack law degrees but bring connections and expertise.
+In order to gear up for anticipated overhauls in how the nation pays for multibillion-dollar infrastructure projects and regulates financial services, law firms are hiring lawmakers and top congressional staffers who lack law degrees but bring connections and expertise.
 "I see myself as a translator of the very complex language of policy and legislative prescriptions into understandable terms," says recent Patton Boggs hire Vincent Frillici, who has worked in campaign fundraising and business development.